Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Comparison with other CG Catalogs

 For MLCGs, as we have introduced, the FoF selection algorithm biases against the high redshift objects in the SDSS.
-The projected distance restriction used in MLCGs is $D_{\text{lim}} = 50 h^{-1} $ kpc, which corresponds to 55 arcsec at redshift $z\sim 0.07$.
-Also, the exclusion of the isolation criterion and the inclusion of very bright galaxies even make the redshift distribution of the MLCGs be biased towards low redshifts as the upper right panel of Fig.\ref{fig:Props} show.
+The projected distance restriction used in MLCGs is $D_{\text{lim}} = 50 h^{-1} $ kpc, which corresponds to $55^{\prime}$ at redshift $z \sim 0.07$.
+Also, the exclusion of the isolation criterion and the inclusion of very bright galaxies even make the redshift distribution of the MLCGs be biased toward low redshifts as the upper right panel of Fig.\ref{fig:Props} shows.

 We also match the MLCGs with our cCGs and find that 736 out of 1,588 ($\sim$ 46.3\%) MLCGs overlap with cCGs.
 This low match rate is mainly attribute to the neglect of isolation criterion in MLCGs.
 As mentioned in \citet{2016ApJS..225...23S}, 1,228 ($\sim$ 77.0\%) MLCG systems violated Hickson's original isolation criterion.
 We find that 352 MLCGs violate our modified isolation criterion.
 Another cause of the difference is the inclusion of the bright ($r \le 14.00$) galaxies in MLCGs, which have been excluded in our study.
 There are 239 ($\sim$ 15.1\%) MLCGs that contain these very bright members, most of them are located very nearby ($z \le 0.05$).
-That is to say, MLCGs is a very good complementary sample to our CGs, especially at low redshifts.
+That is to say, MLCGs are a very good complementary sample to our CGs, especially at low redshifts.